floDKDO/EZVN/README.md

   <img src="https://github.com/floDKDO/EZVN/blob/main/showcase/image2.png" alt="Image 2" width="500"/>
 </p>

-## Project architecture :
+## Project architecture:
-- *fonts/* : the fonts used by the engine
+- *fonts/*: the fonts used by the engine
-- *img/* : the images (backgrounds, character and GUI elements images) used by the engine
+- *img/*: the images (backgrounds, character and GUI elements images) used by the engine
-- *sounds/* : the sounds and musics used by the engine
+- *sounds/*: the sounds and musics used by the engine
-- *include/* et *src/* : the project's header and source files, respectively.
-These folders are divided into the following three subfolders: :
+- *include/* and *src/*: the project's header and source files, respectively.
+These folders are divided into the following three subfolders:
-  - *GUI/* : classes attached to the GUI system (buttons, textbuttons, texttoggles, checkboxes, inputfields, sliders)
+  - *GUI/*: classes attached to the GUI system (buttons, textbuttons, texttoggles, checkboxes, inputfields, sliders)
-  - *RAII_SDL2/* : SDL2 encapsulation according to the RAII principle
+  - *RAII_SDL2/*: SDL2 encapsulation according to the RAII principle
-  - *./* : the remaining files
+  - *./*: the remaining files
-- *main.cpp* : contains your story
+- *main.cpp*: contains your story (an example is already written there)

-## Current features :
+## Current features:
 - Main screen, options menu (windowed/full-screen mode, music/sound volume, dialogue display speed)
 - Display characters at the desired position with an animation (similar to Ren'Py's Transform)
 - Assign a text box, name box, and/or custom name color for each character independently